simplymichael/smart-form-validator/README.md

 The value of the `field` can be either the element's `id` or, in instances where we have previously obtained a reference to the element, the element reference.

-Other properties of a rule depend on the type of the field and specify the constraints we want placed on the target field.
+Other properties of a rule depend on the type of the field, and specify the constraints we want placed on the field.

 #### Default constraints
-The current default supported rules are:
+The current default supported constraints are:
 - **`type` {String}:** specifies the acceptable data type of the value for this field, one of either (`"alnum"`|`"alpha"`|`"ascii"`|`"email"`|`"number"`).
 Default is `alnum`.
 - **`required` {Boolean}:** specifies whether the field is required (`true`) or not (`false`).